GarciaInes/Scrum-Mastering/Daily/Questions.md

 * Who knows about XYZ to support *bob*?
 * Let me pause there, here is the challenge: update on content of your achievements and plans towards the goal in 2 sentences?
 * Scope & bureaucracy creep are snapped nice & early
+* What is one thing that would allow us to have more creative headspace and reduce noise this week?

 ### Slowing down
 One of the things worth finding out during daily if there "is something slowing us down", beyond any blocker it can simply be a team member needs some guidance either technically or from business logic/knowledge side of things.